Surface Water Transfers

 - Water Quality Testing, Benchtop - Benchtop Testing was completed in mid-2018.
 A presentation by Black and Veatch was presented to the Board on July 17, 2018.
 To access information:

 - The City of Santa Cruz Water Department offered to sell excess winter river water (Pre-1914 water rights) to the District, and the agreement was finalized in September 2015 and amended in July 2016.
+In March 2021, the agreement was extended to May 1, 2026.
+In addition to the time extension request, the main revision to the agreement is an increase in the price of the water from $1,000 to $1,930 per million gallons.
 Read the Cooperative Water Transfer and Purchase Agreement (PDF).
+The associated District memo is available as Item 7.5 of the March 2, 2021 Board Packet.

 - Initial Study-Negative Declaration (PDF) (January 2016).